Chengcheng-Xiao/onetep-tutorials-mkdocs/docs/tutorials/tutorial_5/tutorial.md

 with their relative electronegativities.

-## A calculation on a nanostructure
+## Nanostructure

 Let us now see how to set up and visualize a calculation on a nanostructure whose size is in the region where conventional cubic scaling codes become very inefficient, while linear-scaling codes like ONETEP are still at the beginning of their capabilities.
-We will perform a calculation on the following "nano-peapod" structure, which consists of a C\ :sub:`70` fullerene inside a single repeat-unit of a (10,8) carbon nanotube.
+We will perform a calculation on the following "nano-peapod" structure, which consists of a C~70~ fullerene inside a single repeat-unit of a (10,8) carbon nanotube.

 ![image-9](../files/T5_C70_in_10-8.png){ width=50%", .center }
-<figcaption>Fig.9: The local potential, and the HOMO and LUMO orbitals of the system under study.
+<figcaption>Fig.7: The local potential, and the HOMO and LUMO orbitals of the system under study.
 Visualization in VMD.</figcaption>

 <!-- .. _Figure fig:C70_in_10-8:
 .. figure:: _static/tutorial_5/T5_C70_in_10-8.png